TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

-An individual modification of the newly added field :sql:`myextension_reference` to the TCA definition of the table :sql:`tt_content` can be done in the TYPO3 Core Engine (TCE) TSConfig.
+An individual modification of the newly added field :sql:`myextension_reference` to the TCA definition of the table :sql:`tt_content` can be done in the TYPO3 Core Engine (TCE) page TSconfig.
 In most cases it is necessary to set the page id of the general storage folder.
 Then the examples extension will only use the content records from the given page id.